 After WW1 farming continued, but blacksmithing was in decline.

-Lily Lebbell (née Wigby) with children Lily and Claud.
-Photograph take c.1920.
-Courtesy of Susan Fay
+Lily Lebbell (née Wigby) with children Lily and Claude c.1920.
+Courtesy Susan Fay

 Family Farm Life

 As William and Lily’s five children grew up, they each had responsibilities on the farm.
 In the 1920s and 1930s these were:

 - Owen: Five horses, all Suffolk Punch types

 - Claud: 20 Cows, all British Shorthorns

 - Dick: Small flock of Suffolk sheep